openoakland/woeip/.github/contributing.md

 Pull requests must pass the Travis checks before merging into the `master` branch.
 These checks are a linting check and code tests.
 They can be accomplished locally by entering the project shell (`make local.shell`) and running them separately (`make quality` and `make test`) or together (`make validate`).
 Please pass these checks locally, before making a pull request.
 Other contributors will gladly help with any tests you are struggling to pass.

 Only one approving review is required to merge into the `master` branch.
 However, please leave the pull request open for at least **36 hrs**.
 As a volunteer project, contributors may not be able to immediately make comments.
 Adding a slight delay allows for multiple reviewers to provide input.
 However, this is a soft rule.
-It is not meant to be applied so rigidly that it creates unnecessary delays and inefficient code development.
+It is not meant to be applied so rigidly applied that it creates unnecessary delays and inefficient code development.

 Once the Travis checks are passing, any requested code changes are resolved, and **36 hours** have passed, the developer who opened the pull request should merge their own code.